jeffamaxey/objectiv-analytics/README.md

 ## What's in the box?

-Objectiv includes everything you need to build & run state-of-the-art product analytics models in minutes.
-Data collection & modeling were developed in close conjunction to ensure datasets carry the structure and information required for effective modeling.
-As a result, you can quickly build & run models straight on the full, raw dataset without any prepwork.
+* **A taxonomy** to give your datasets a generic & strict event structure designed for modeling.
+* **Tracking SDKs** for modern front-end frameworks to collect error-free user behavior data.
+* **An open model hub** with pre-built product analytics models & operations.
+* **A modeling library** to create reusable models that run on your full dataset.

 ![objectiv_stack](https://user-images.githubusercontent.com/920184/180789710-94e7bf9c-f081-4a0f-9637-3edf6fe5f501.svg#gh-light-mode-only "Objectiv Stack")
 ![objectiv_stack_dark](https://user-images.githubusercontent.com/920184/180790336-4143f099-dee3-4e83-8fb2-5a71d35169bb.svg#gh-dark-mode-only "Objectiv Stack")

 ### The open analytics taxonomy

-Objectiv is built around an [open analytics taxonomy](https://www.objectiv.io/docs/taxonomy): a universal structure for analytics data, so models built on one dataset can be deployed and run on another.
+Objectiv is built around an [open analytics taxonomy](https://www.objectiv.io/docs/taxonomy): a universal structure for analytics data that has been designed and tested with UIs and analytics use cases of over 50 companies.
+It ensures your dataset covers a wide range of common analytics use cases and is structured with modeling in mind.
+You can extend it to cover custom requirements as well.

 [![taxonomy](https://user-images.githubusercontent.com/82152911/162000133-1eea0192-c882-4121-a866-8c1a3f8ffee3.svg)](https://www.objectiv.io/docs/taxonomy)

-It's designed and tested with UIs and analytics use cases of over 50 companies.
-Areas like payments & CRM are on the roadmap, and it's extensible to cover custom use cases.
+Datasets that embrace the taxonomy ar highly consistent.
+As a result, models built on one dataset can be deployed and run on another.

+We're continuously expanding the coverage of the open analytics taxonomy.
+Support for marketing campaign analysis has been added recently, and areas like payments & CRM are on the roadmap.

 ### Tracking SDKs